Jane Austen and Boris Karloff's Hampshire

 So what about Boris Karloff?
 Whilst waiting for the Friends event to start I was chatting to one of the listed building specialists working on some window frames at the House.
 In passing he mentioned that Boris Karloff used to live in the nearby village of Bramshott and that the house is a really unusual building.
 So, given that I am currently researching and writing about Karloff for a BFI commission, I had to make a detour!

-And it certainly was!
+And it certainly was worth the detour!
 It’s called Roundabout as it is sort of one, but the house and gardens looks almost coffin shaped.

 He lived there from 1966 to his death in 1969.
 He died in the nearby town of Midhurst, and was cremated at Guildford Crematorium and his ashes were placed in their Garden of Remembrance.